mathiasbno/three-starmap/readme.md

     showConstellations: false,
     // Color on line used to draw constallations
     constellationColor: new THREE.Color(0xffffff),
-    // Line with for drawing constallations
+    // Line width for drawing constallations
     constellationLineWidth: 2,
     // Star size attenuation
     attenuation: false,